Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/horizcoordtranforms.md

     Lambert_Conformal:latitude_of_projection_origin = 38.5; // double
 ~~~

-In this example, the <b>_Lambert_Conformal_</b> variable defines the projection and the data variable references it with the <b>_grid_mapping_</b> attribute.
-The <b>_x0_</b> and <b>_y0_</b> are coordinate variables, and the CF convention standard_name attribute is used to identify them unambiguously as projection x and y coordinates.
-The defaullt unit is km, but any units that can be converted to km can be used.
+In this example, the `Lambert_Conformal` variable defines the projection, and the data variable references it with the `grid_mapping` attribute.
+The `x0` and `y0` are coordinate variables, and the CF convention `standard_name` attribute is used to identify them unambiguously as projection x and y coordinates.
+The default unit is km, but any units that can be converted to km can be used.
 The value of the coordinates must be the correct geolocation for your data.
 The projection that you specify is then used to calculate the correct (lat, lon) point.
 All projections have the form:

 ~~~
  Projection: (x, y) -> (lat, lon)